gregneat/ACD/labs/README.md

 ###### 1. Code is less abrasive at first glance

   For newcomers to programming, the apparent complexity of the code they see is a factor worth considering.
 At least from what I can see, it looks like Processing wins out over JFrame in this regard.
 For instance, refer to the difference between the "rect move no click" file versus "0-processing-lab-example".
-Both do the same thing - move a rectangle across the same thing - but the Processing file does it in about half the lines of code with less foreign concepts from the respective framework.
+Both do the same thing - move a rectangle across the screen - but the Processing file does it in about half the lines of code with less foreign concepts from the respective framework.

 ###### 2. Plenty of documentation and community support